 I’ve experimented a lot with this and I’ve tried everything from going weeks at a time without any yoga, to practising for more than 3 hours per day.

-- The amount of yoga you need depends on your goals.
+- It depends on your goals.
 This means working out what you want from your yoga practice.
-For example, if you want to learn to handstand, you need to put the time in to strengthen and open your body, and increase your body awareness and balance.
-Having a go as part of your weekly yoga class will help, but if you’re doing nothing in between, it’s probably going to take you a long time to progress.
+For example, if you want to learn to handstand, you need to put the time in.
+It takes consistent practice and training drills to strengthen and open your body, and increase your body awareness and balance.
+Having a go as part of your weekly yoga class will help, but if you’re doing nothing in between, it’s going to take a long time to progress.
 On the other hand, if you have a very active lifestyle and you use yoga to reconnect with your body and mind, your needs will be different.
-Spending just 10 minutes at the end of the day doing a restorative posture like legs up the wall pose followed by some meditation will have a huge impact.
+Spending just 5 minutes at the end of the day doing a restorative posture like legs up the wall pose followed by meditation will have a huge impact.

 - Daily practice is a non-negotiable.
-I appreciate this might be a controversial one, but for me, to function at my best, I need some kind of yoga every single day.
-This is not necessarily a vigorous flowing yoga practice, although that is my preference.
+I appreciate this is a controversial one, but for me, to function at my best, I need some kind of yoga every single day.
+If we think of yoga as a tool we use to checking with our bodies and be present, then I would argue it probably is something we all need every day.
+However, this doesn’t have to be a vigorous hardcore yoga practice.
 Some days my self practice is just finding 5 minutes to meditate.
 I can even do this on the plane if I’m travelling.
 Other days I might do 10 sun salutations, some core strengthening work or some joint mobilisation exercises.

 It’s worth saying that the more I’ve practised yoga, the more I realised that yoga is everything.
 From noticing my impatience while I wait in a supermarket queue to remembering to relax my shoulders when I run, it’s all about mindfulness, and it’s all good yoga practice.
 But I still prefer to have some dedicated part of each day where I consciously and deliberately set aside the time and space to do yoga.